thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 * **Task**: Improves quality by reordering results to prioritize:

-  * Sections from transcripts labeled as "Q\&A" (where analysts ask questions) or "Outlook" (forward-looking statements)
+  * Sections from transcripts labeled as "Q&A" (where analysts ask questions) or "Outlook" (forward-looking statements)
   * Content that includes numeric changes (e.g., revenue drop, margin shifts) and associated explanations
 * **Output**: Top-ranked excerpts passed to the Validator.